Art in Racing: A New Era for Young Drivers

 Her vision extends beyond this debut exhibition.

-“This is just the kick off, this is the launch of it.
+“This is just the kick-off, this is the launch of it.
 We have already put out word in different art institutes and different locations.
-Next year, 2026, I am hoping to have more exhibitions, more spotlight on the drivers, more workshops for young people, more panel talks.
+Next year, 2026, I am hoping to have more exhibitions, more spotlight on the drivers, more workshops for young people, and more panel talks.
 Just keep getting the message out.”

 Lewis Appiagyei and Ruben Stanislaus are two talented British racing drivers whose careers mirror each other in striking ways.
-Both began carving their paths in karting at a very young age, both rose quickly through the ranks, and both eventually learned the same difficult truth about motorsport: talent can only take a young driver so far without funding to match it.
+Both began carving their paths in karting at a very young age.
+They rose quickly through the ranks and eventually learned the same difficult truth about motorsport: talent can only take a young driver so far without matching funding.

-Lewis has been winning since childhood, earning Rookie of the Year honours, multiple karting titles and even setting a Guinness World Record for the fastest lap of Laguna Seca in Gran Turismo 5 on PlayStation 3 with a 44-second time.
-His list includes championship wins in the BP Pro Series, international race victories and recognition on the Forbes Africa 30 Under 30 list.
+Lewis has been winning since childhood.
+He earned Rookie of the Year honours, multiple karting titles, and even set a Guinness World Record for the fastest lap of Laguna Seca in Gran Turismo 5 on PlayStation 3 with a 44-second time.
+His list includes championship wins in the BP Pro Series, international race victories, and recognition on the Forbes Africa 30 Under 30 list.
 He also featured in the BBC documentary We Are England: Born to Race, which followed both him and Ruben as they navigated the realities of trying to progress in motorsport without major backing.

 Speaking about seeing his journey turned into art, Lewis said: